 Wabash offers a variety of different courses which have a travel component as a requirement.
 These courses have focuses ranging from Ancient Rome to the Vietnam War.
 Students are required to enroll in the semester-long course in order to participate in the travel component.

-Before the registration period ends the semester prior, the faculty members leading each immersion course will send out the description of the immersion courses, along with instructions on how students can apply for the immersion course that interests them.
+Before the registration period ends the semester prior, the faculty members leading each immersion course will send to all students the description of the immersion courses, along with instructions on how students can apply for the immersion course that interests them.
 Students interested in participating in an immersion course should look out for these emails from the faculty and apply accordingly.
-Recent students' experience can be found here.

 Recent students' experiences in Immersion Courses may be found here.
 Recent Immersion courses offered at Wabash include:

 - HIS 300 “Lessons and Legacies of War: Vietnam”

 - THE-303 “A Study in Czech Puppetrya”

 - PSC 210 “Politics of the Civil Rights Movement"